tmecklem/nerves-zero-example/README.md

 # Nerves Zero Example

-This is a sample Nerves project intended to showcase the USB serial and ethernet "gadget" OTG capabilities of the Pi Zero and Wifi support for the Pi Zero W and RedBear IoT pHAT.
+This is a sample Nerves project intended to showcase the USB serial and ethernet "gadget" OTG capabilities of the Pi Zero and WiFi support for the Pi Zero W and RedBear IoT pHAT.
 It utilizes a slightly customized nerves_system_rpi found at https://github.com/tmecklem/nerves_system_rpi0.

 ## Getting Started